 Broadway-7th Av.
 Local

 The original line that opened 10-27-1904 from Broadway@145th St. to City Hall, via Broadway, 42nd St., Park Av.
 South, and Lafayette St. There were expresses (used switches at 96th St.) As well as locals.

 1-16-05 Fulton St. opens; 6-12-05 Wall St. opens; 7-10-05 Bowling Green and the South Ferry loop opens.

 3-12-06 extended to 215th St.; 1-14-07 to 225th; 8-1-08 completed to 242nd St.

-The line below 42nd St. opened in segments in 6-3-17 (Penn Sta.--probably a shuttle) and Wall St and South Ferry (7-1-18).
+The line below 42nd St. opened in segments in 6-3-17 (Penn Sta.--shuttle to 42nd) and Chambers to Wall St, and South Ferry (7-1-18).
 From 7-1-18 to 7-17-18 (when the Lexington line was opened above Grand Central) the through service from Bronx to Brooklyn must have been severed, with all service via the old route on Park Av.
 S. and the Joralemon Tunnel terminating at Times Sq. on the 42nd St line.
 Or maybe there was dual service over both lines with a grade crossing north of 42nd.

 4-15-19 Clark St. Tunnel to Borough Hall, Brooklyn completed.
 West Side trains no longer crossed Manhattan on the 42nd St line, which became a shuttle.